TurBoss/blt/doc/treeview.rst

     .tv button configure $id -images "$im1 $im2" \\
         -openrelief raised -closerelief raised

-Entries can contain an arbitrary number of *data fields*.
-Data fields are name-value pairs.
+Entries can contain an arbitrary number of *tree variables*.
+Tree variables are name-value pairs.
 Both the value and name are strings.
-The entry's **-data** option lets you set data fields.
+The entry's **-data** option lets you set tree variables.

   ::